-A beginner's guide to web development with Django 1.7
+A beginner's guide to web development with Python 2.7 / Django 1.7

 Comments, suggestions and feedback is welcome.
-Changes requests can be made via GitHub: https://github.com/leifos/tango_with_django_book.Check out the Beta!
+Changes requests can be made via GitHub: https://github.com/leifos/tango_with_django_book.Get Started Now

 This book has been designed to get you going fast and to learn by example.
 You'll learn the key aspects of the Python Django Framework by developing an application called Rango.